HADDADmed/Issue-Trackr-Pro/README.md

 ## Installation

+### Root

+1. Go to the root folder `TICKETS-FLOW`
+2. Run `npm install` to install dependencies.

 ### Frontend

-1. Navigate to the `Issue-Trackr-Pro-clientSide` directory.
+1. Navigate to the `Tickets-Flow-clientSide` directory.
 2. Run `npm install` to install dependencies.
-3. Run `npm run serve` to start the development server.

 ### Backend

-1. Navigate to the `Issue-Trackr-pro-serverSide` directory.
+1. Navigate to the `Tickets-Flow-serverSide` directory.
 2. Run `npm install` to install dependencies.
 3. Set up your MySQL database and update `.env` with the database details.

-4. Run `npm start` to start the backend server using (nodemone).
+## Run The project

+1. Go Back to the root folder `TICKETS-FLOW`
+2. Run `npm run dev` to run  the both Client and Server Side with one command

 ## Contributing